CuberBeats/VibrantWayland/README.md

 - Above `1.0` brightens midtones, softening contrast

 ### Applying Settings
 Click **Apply Settings** to push the current values to your display.
-Changes take effect immediately via KWin's colour management pipeline.
+Changes take effect immediately via KWin's color management pipeline.

 ### Selecting Color Profile
 Once you go to Display Settings, change the Color Profile to **ICC profile**, where the new profile with the updated settings will automatically be filled in.
 Apply the changes.